-- 21.1 To perform the Council's Business Support functions. - 21.2 To perform the Council's elections, electoral registration and Local Land Charges functions. - 21.3 To perform the Council's Support Services & Cleaning functions.
+- 20.1 To perform the Council's Business Support functions. - 20.2 To perform the Council's Support Services & Cleaning functions. - 20.3 To perform the Council's Information Governance functions - 20.4 To perform the Council's Parking Services functions - 20.5 To perform the Council's Surveillance functions - 20.6 To act as the Council's Senior Responsible Officer under the Surveillance Commission Code of Practice

-22. Chief Environmental Health Officer